-Best Gaming PCs under 500 Dollars for 2018
+Best Gaming PCs under 500 Dollars for 2020

 If you are a gaming enthusiast, you’d know that not so long ago gaming PCs were a premium offering with a hefty price tag.
 Even today, some of the best offerings in the segment are priced upward of $1,500.

-But before you get down to the specifics of different competent entry-level gaming PCs, it is crucial to understand what makes a gaming PC tick, where you can cut a few corners and which aspects of configuration and specifications are absolutely non-negotiable for an above average performance.
+But before you get down to the specifics of different competent entry-level gaming PCs, it is crucial to understand what makes a gaming PC tick, where you can cut a few corners and which aspects of configuration and specifications are absolutely non-negotiable for above-average performance.